Fesouille/todo-list/README.md

 Project of [Ismail Joseph](https://github.com/Fesouille)
 ----------------------------------

-*Project realized from the 1 april 2019 to 3 april 2019 for the formation [BeCode](https://www.becode.org/) to be a Web Developper*
+*Project realized from the 1 april 2019 to 3 april 2019 for the formation [BeCode](https://www.becode.org/) to be a Web Developper.*

 * Project:
-I have to create a basic but reliable todo list separated as "tasks to do" and "archived tasks."
+I have to create a basic but reliable todo list.
 The list has to be managed via a database.

 * Content:
 	* PHP file: handles the access to the database and displays the required data.